 The first important thing to consider when selling anything is the relationship development aspect.
 No matter who you are or who you’re speaking to, you want to have an authentic relationship with the person that you’re trying to serve.

-This whole strategy is centered around that tightly held philosophy that personal and authentic relationships are the starting point of any paid relationship.
+This whole strategy is centered around our tightly held philosophy that personal and authentic relationships are the starting point of any paid relationship.